RAOUL ISLAND

 As time went on and vessels came to the island (the Hinemoa came twice), all the settlers except the members of my family mentioned before returned to New Zeaiand.
 We carried on.
 As food was the ruling thought always, we tried not to lose a moment in keeping the supply from diminishing.
 We planted in every bit of ground that would grow anything, and although we had many failures before our provisions from New Zealand were exhausted, we soon had supplies of island food stored away.

-e also found a wonderful planting ground in the crater basin, a dry lake whose floor was covered with soil that would grow anything.
+We also found a wonderful planting ground in the crater basin, a dry lake whose floor was covered with soil that would grow anything.
 I have seen growing there maize cobs more than two feet long and full of beautiful grain, tomatoes by the hundredweight, and pumpkins and marrows with runners yards long and as many as 30 marrows on one vine.
 And the water melons! they were simply marvellous, both for size and flavour.
 Taro (or the arum lily family) thrives on the island and is the substitute for potatoes, which do not do at all well in the sub-tropical climate.
 Taro is most enjoyable, and we were glad to get it.

 Petrels, commonly called mutton-birds, and terns, which visit the island every year to lay their eggs and hatch their young, were eagerly looked for.
 They start to fly round the cliffs about the beginning of August, wheeling in and out and uttering their hoarse cries.
 In about the third week they alight, the mutton-birds to settle on the hills and cliffs and the terns to settle down on one end of the beach of Denham Bay.

-The terns lay their eggs on the beach in hundreds well up from the sea; and with the help of the sun and, the
+The terns lay their eggs on the beach in hundreds well up from the sea; and with the help of the sun and, the warm sand the young are hatched.

 A LUXERY – TURTLE SOUP

-are as large as hen’s eggs of medium size, are of every imaginable marking and tint.
+The eggs, which are as large as hen’s eggs of medium size, are of every imaginable marking and tint.
 Most of them are spotted but the spots are most irregular, no two eggs being marked alike.
 When we found these eggs were eatable and not at all fishy, we set to work to find means of preserving them.
 This we did by collecting all the shells and pieces of coral we could find on the beach, burning them, and gathering the lime deposit which remained.
 Of the deposit we made a solution with which we covered the eggs and this made a perfect preservative.
 There were so few shells and pieces of coral on the beach that every bit was precious, and we took great care of the solution.

-was secured and the turtle was shot.
+A few weeks after we landed a turtle was seen swimming off the beach.
+There was great excitement, a rifle was secured and the turtle was shot.
 One of the men swam out and dragged it in.
 We took off the shell and divided the meat among the different camps.
 The meat, which is like very dark-coloured beef, but waxy, is not very tasty and rather stringy, but the soup has only to be tasted to be really appreciated.
 It is of a pale yellow colour and most delicious.
 For a few days we imagined ourselves to be in one of the most expensive of hotels, or wherever else they serve that wonderful dish.

 The oil of the turtle is splendid for cooking fish or anything else.
 It is odourless, but cooks everything, put into it in a most appetising way.
 If stored for any length of time, it becomes granulated and keeps well.

 One day the men took out a boat and caught a splendid lot of fish, mostly kingfish.
-The smaller ones were most enjoyable, but after most of the men had left the island the fishing could not be continued as the boat was too heavy for three men to handle up
+The smaller ones were most enjoyable, but after most of the men had left the island the fishing could not be continued as the boat was too heavy for three men to handle up and down the beach.

 PRESERVING MUTTON-BIRDS